apache/cordova-docs/www/_posts/2023-09-12-camera-media-file-transfer-plugin-release.md

 ### `cordova-plugin-file-transfer`

 * **Bumped File Dependecy for Android 13 Support**

+    In this release of the `file-transfer` plugin, the dependency on the file plugin has been updated to version `8.0.0`, enabling Android 13 support.
+Consequently, the minimum requirement for `cordova-android` has been raised to version `12.0.0` to align with the updated file plugin.

+    For more information, check out the [Cordova's File Plugin 8.0.0 release blog post](https://cordova.apache.org/news/2023/07/11/file-plugin-8.0.0.html).

 * **Removed Deprecated Platforms**
 * **Removed Deprecated `whitelist` Plugin**
 * **Fixed Download Functionality for Android Q+**